-For specific guidance for staff in using CPOMS, please see the trust Use of CPOMs Guide - issued in September 2023.
+For specific guidance for staff in using CPOMS, please see the trust Use of CPOMs Guide - issued in September 2023 and updated in 2024.

-Pupil Safeguarding Cause for Concern Report Form

-Paper copy - only to be use where CPOMs is not available.
+Pupil Safeguarding Cause for Concern Report Form Paper copy - only to be use where CPOMs is not available.

-$This form\ can\ be\ used\ to\ share\ any\ concern\ with\ the\ DSL.\ This\ must\ be\ uploaded\ in\ its\ original\ format\ to\ CPOMS\ as\ soon\ as\ possible.$

-Details of CONCERN:
+This form can be used to share any concern with the DSL.
+This must be uploaded in its original format to CPOMS as soon as possible.

+Details of CONCERN: Joneem with the DSL.
+This must be appound in its originar joinnat to crowns as soon as possible.

 Child's full name:

 Child's Date of Birth:

 Child's Class/Year Group:

 Date, Time and Location of incident/Concern:

 Witnesses (name/s):

-Description of incident/c oncern/observation:
+Description of incident/con cern/observation:

-MAIN CONTENT: the main ll, observation. e recorded i.e. what have you been told?
+d RELEVANT FACTS must b ll, observation. e recorded i.e. what have you been told?
 What have you observed?
 If you are words/phrases which they used.

-Body Map Completed: Yes / No
+res / No

-If the child has a physical injury, use the body map to note any marks or injuries, as well as a description of the mark i.e. colour, shape.
-If a child has an injury or mark, you can indicate where by marking it on the appropriate place on the body map.
-If you do this incorrectly, you can correct it.
-(But please initial where changes are made).
-The body map must be completed at time of observation.
+child has an injury or mark, you ca can correct it.
+(But please initial w n indicate where by marki ny marks or injuries, as well as a description of the mark i.e. colour, shape.
+If a ng it on the appropriate place on the body map.
+If you do this incorrectly, you the body map must be completed at time of observation.

 Staff Name:

 Job Title:

 Signature:

 Date: